EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder

 \subsection{Classification}

-Table \ref{tab:cls} shows that the classification results on synthetic ModelNet40 dataset.
-Our method achieves comparable performance to the state-of-the-art 3D pretrained models although our method does not pretrain on a larger object dataset, ShapeNet.
-Compared to the P2P, which is the recent state-of-the-art method that directly used 2D pretrained model, our method demonstrates better accuracy.
-P2P designs a projection module to render images from 3D objects which is specific for 3D classification.
-Our method does not need to project 3D to 2D image and directly process the 3D tokens, which shows potential in other applications excepting classification.
-Compared to Simple3D-Former, which is fine-tuning the whole model starting from 2D pretrained model, our method still achieves better accuracy.
-These observations verify our argument: the frozen CLIP model is an effective learner to learn 3D representation for point cloud understanding.
+\paragraph{Supervised classification.}Table \ref{tab:cls} summarizes the classification results on the synthetic ModelNet40 dataset.
+Our method achieves comparable performance to the state-of-the-art 3D pre-training methods although our method does not pre-train the model on the object dataset, \emph{i.e.}, ShapeNet.
+Compared to the P2P, which is the recent state-of-the-art method that directly used a 2D pre-trained model, our method achieves better accuracy.
+P2P designs a projection module to render images from 3D objects which is tailored for 3D classification.
+Our method does not need to project 3D to 2D images and directly processes the 3D tokens, which shows potential in other applications except classification.
+Compared to Simple3D-Former, which finetunes the whole model from a 2D pre-trained model, our method still achieves better accuracy.
+These positive results verify our argument that \emph{the frozen CLIP transformer is an effective encoder to learn 3D representation for point cloud understanding}.